Skip to main content

 NF

-The washer started a fill cycle but detected no water entering the drum within the allotted time, indicating a water supply problem.
+The washer kicked off a fill cycle but didn't detect water entering the drum fast enough.
+The board just times out and throws the code.
+Pretty much always a water supply issue, not an electronics problem.

 moderate